concordia-fsae/firmware/docs/env/ENV.md

 1. Building the program
     - Execute the SCons program from inside the env
         - `scons --target=$COMPONENT_DESIGNATOR build`
-        - ex: To build the stw, execute `scons --target=stw build`
+        - ex: To build the stw, execute `scons --target=stw build`.
+Build is the default action for a target and therefore does not need to be specified
 2. Uploading the program (Optional)
     - The SCons build environment has an optional upload command that flashes the device and holds
     - To flash and verify, execute `scons --target=$COMPONENT_DESIGNATOR upload` from the env